Dal Makhani is lentils as you have never experienced them, luxuriously creamy with a hint of spice and smokiness, it’ll have you coming back for more!

 - 1 onion, chopped

-- 1 tbsp garlic paste or 2 cloves garlic, pressed
+- 1 tablespoon garlic paste or 2 cloves garlic, pressed

 - 45g / ¼ cup tomato passata or crushed tomatoes